cs1302uga/cs1302-ce25/README.md

    You will need to manually setup the package statement and imports.

 1. **Next, use Maven to compile and the code.** Please use the `exec:java` phase to run.
+   You will need to specify the command-line arguments as a space-separated string with the `-Dexec.args` option (e.g., `-Dexec.args="src"`) in addition to providing the `-Dexec.mainClass` option.

+   * Once you figure out how to run it, please write down that command in your notes.

-   After you've confirmed that it compiles and runs, please add and commit `Find.java`.
+   * After you've confirmed that it compiles and runs, please add and commit your changes to the repository.

 1. Use a stream to map all of the command-line arguments in the `main` method to new [`File`](https://docs.oracle.com/javase/8/docs/api/java/io/File.html)